Plath GmbH: Foundation of C. Plath GmbH

 Maximilian Wächtler was not – despite leading the radio division's engineering bureau – an employee of C. Plath KG.
 Instead, he received a minor percentage of the firm's annual revenue.
 This allowed him to found C. Plath GmbH in April 1954 (the firm's foundation was predated to January that year).
 He received additional financial help from C. Plath KG's managing director Johannes Boysen.
 C. Plath GmbH is nowadays known as Plath Corporation GmbH, and is the firm that evolved into the Plath Group.
 Its first 14 staff originally consisted of C. Plath KG's radio division, and a Kiel-based signalling firm.

 Maximilian Wächtler owned ten per cent of C. Plath GmbH; C. Plath KG and Atlas Elektronik (later incorporated into Fried.
 Krupp GmbH) owned forty-five per cent each.
 Joachim Pietzner and Fritz Dietz served as the firm's first managing directors.
 Wächtler had a five-year consulting contract with C. Plath GmbH.
 The firm had its first headquarters at Stubbenhuk 25 in Hamburg.

 In 1962, C. Plath KG was incorporated into Litton Industries, which was later acquired by Northrop Grumman.
+In 1997 the company Sperry Marine was formed with the combination on C.Plath, Decca Marine and Sperry Gyrocompass.